-Helping Hands for Single Moms’ mission is assisting low income single mom families as the mother attains a college education, financial independence, and positive family legacy.
+Helping Hands for Single Moms’ mission is assisting low income single mom families as the mother attains a post-secondary, financial independence, and positive family legacy.

 In order to facilitate success, Helping Hands for Single Moms provides a supportive program.